Friday, September 14, 2012

 FINRATM, Trade Reporting FacilityTM and TRFTM are trademarks of Financial Industry Regulatory Authority, Inc.

-NASDAQ OMX is offering customers the ability to self select news delivery across various NASDAQ OMX markets.
+Nasdaq offers customers the ability to self select news delivery across various Nasdaq markets.
 Create and maintain a profile for updating alert preferences and contact information.
-Visit the enrollment form on the NASDAQ Trader website and sign up today!
-Please note that if you choose to unsubscribe from an email list, you may no longer receive potentially critical emails from the NASDAQ Stock Market regarding NASDAQ's trading and data products, regulatory issues or marketplace initiatives.
+Visit the enrollment form on the Nasdaq Trader website and sign up today!
+Please note that if you choose to unsubscribe from an email list, you may no longer receive potentially critical emails from the NASDAQ Stock Market regarding Nasdaq's trading and data products, regulatory issues or marketplace initiatives.
+To unsubscribe, also click on the enrollment form

-Please follow NASDAQ OMX on Facebook RSS and Twitter.
+Please follow Nasdaq on Facebook RSS and Twitter.